Skip to Main Content

 As the students study and attend classes in an ecumenical setting, Baptist faculty and administrative staff serve as their advisors and mentors.
 For the school’s Baptist students, Baptist House is a theological and spiritual home, anchoring them in their Baptist identity and connecting them with one another and the larger Baptist world.

-While Baptists have always attended the Divinity School, their ranks have expanded dramatically since the creation of Baptist House.
-Today, about one hundred Baptist students are studying for ministry at Duke Divinity School, which is second only to United Methodists among denominations represented in the student body.
-For details about the Baptist House, visit divinity.duke.edu/formation/houses-of-study/baptist-house.
+While Baptists have always attended the Divinity School, their ranks increased since the formation of the Baptist House.
+Today, more than one hundred Baptist students from across the denominational spectrum are studying at Duke Divinity School.
+For details about the Baptist House, visit divinity.duke.edu/houses/baptist.

 The Hispanic House of Studies